petehanson/samples/javascript/node.js/README.md

 indicate that someone called 911.
 It's a way to alert admin personal in case of an emergency, without having to send someone to the office.

+## openpgp.poc.js

+This file was a quick proof of concept I assembled to test out the openpgp library.
+I wanted to verify that I could take public/private messages I generated with the library and then work with them, via it's API to encrypt and then decrypt a secret.
+I found the documentation a bit lacking with usage samples, so worked this up to test the process that I would need to use.

+I'm using openpgp for a message exchange service I've been building in my free time.
+It will be a Javascript based application, that handles all encryption operations client side.
+The tool can generate keys, or a user could easily generate a key with GPG for example and leverage that as their credential set.
+The service handles message exchange.